replicate/cog/docs/http.md

 ## Webhooks

-The client can provide a `webhook` parameter in the request body when creating a prediction.
+You can provide a `webhook` parameter in the client request body when creating a prediction.

 ```http